-In this article we provide a high level overview of the emerging regulation frameworks governing autonomous vehicles, and what they typically consist.
+In this article we provide a high-level overview of the emerging regulation frameworks governing autonomous vehicles, and what they typically consist of.
 New regulations are constantly being added – recent notable additions are Germany and France and an ISO standard – so this is by no means a comprehensive or final list.

 Approaches to AV regulation

 Regulators all over the world have long acknowledged the criticality of having the right legal frameworks so as to play an enabler, rather than an inhibitor, of the revolution that is autonomous vehicles.